 Eligibility

-Each chapter, with the exception of the Members-at-Large Chapter, is encouraged to fill out the report.
+Each chapter, with the exception of the Members-at-Large Chapter, is encouraged to fill out the application.
 Chapters will only compete in their specific category which is designated by number of members.

 CATEGORY #1 – CHAPTERS WITH 1-10 MEMBERS